alikessen/smart-bill-splitter/README.md

 ---

+## Bill Splitting Logic

+The application supports three methods of splitting the bill.

+### 1. Equal Split
+- The total bill is divided evenly among the specified number of guests.
+- Example: A £90 bill split between 3 guests results in £30 per guest.
+- Implementation: simply `total / num_guests`.

+### 2. Split by Item
+- Each guest selects the specific items they consumed.
+- Shared items are divided evenly among selected guests (half each if two people share an appetizer).
+- Tax, service, and tip are applied proportionally to each guest’s subtotal, so that guests only pay their fair share of extras.
+- Example:
+  - Guest A orders Steak (£20) + half Appetizer (£5).
+  - Guest B orders Sandwich (£15) + half Appetizer (£5).
+  - Each guest then pays their subtotal plus proportional tax/service/tip.
+- Implementation: items assigned to guests via dictionaries, with shared items represented as fractional values (e.g., `{ "Appetizer": 0.5 }`).

+### 3. Split by Amount
+- Guests enter custom contributions.
+- The system tracks how much has been paid and calculates the Remaining balance or any Overpaid amount.
+- Example:
+  - Total bill: £100
+  - Guest A pays £60, Guest B pays £50
+  - Remaining = £100 – £110 = Overpaid £10
+- Implementation: dictionary mapping guest names → amounts.
+The system sums contributions and compares against the total.

+---

 ## Assumptions
 - Single table is supported at a time (reset clears everything).
 - Tax is fixed at 20%.